kfoozminus/cheatsheets/kubernetes.md

 ## Labels and Selectors
   - to specify identifying attributes of objects - meaningful and relevant (but do not directly imply semantics to the core system). used to organize and seelect subsets of objects. can be attached at creation/added/modified.
   - key can be anything, but have to be unique (within a object). e.g, `release`, `environment`, `tier`, `partition`, `track`
   - Labels are key/value pairs.
 Valid label keys have two segments: an optional prefix and name, separated by a slash (/).
 The name segment is required and must be 63 characters or less, beginning and ending with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.
 The prefix is optional.
 If specified, the prefix must be a DNS subdomain: a series of DNS labels separated by dots (.), not longer than 253 characters in total, followed by a slash (/).
 If the prefix is omitted, the label Key is presumed to be private to the user.
 Automated system components (e.g. kube-scheduler, kube-controller-manager, kube-apiserver, kubectl, or other third-party automation) which add labels to end-user objects must specify a prefix.
 The kubernetes.io/ prefix is reserved for Kubernetes core components.
+(QJenny)
   - many objects can have same labels
   - via a label selector, the client/user can identify a set of objects. the label selector is the core grouping primitive in k8s
   - current, the API supports two types of selectors: equality-based and set-based.
 A label selector can be made of multiple requirements, which are comma-separated - acts as a logical AND(&&).